Landscape-induced spatial oscillations in population dynamics: Preliminaries

-whose shape is plotted in Fig.~\ref{fig:kernel}b, for each kernel $\gamma_q$ shown in Fig.~\ref{fig:kernel}a.
-It is the important quantity that will appear all throughout the paper.
-In terms of it, $\tilde\varepsilon(k,t)= \tilde\varepsilon(k,0) {\rm e}^{\lambda(k)t}$.
-Thus, if $\lambda<0$, any initial perturbation will fade out, such that in the long-time limit the population distribution $\rho(x)$ will be flat.
-On the contrary, if there are unstable modes, with $\lambda(k)>0$, stationary sustained oscillations will be produced with a characteristic mode $k^\star$ (the maximum of $\lambda$), which is the initially fastest growing one~\cite{colombo12}.
+which, for the considered kernels, is a real function, and whose shape is plotted in Fig.~\ref{fig:kernel}b, for each kernel $\gamma_q$ shown in Fig.~\ref{fig:kernel}a.
+It is the important quantity that will appear all throughout the paper, since solutions of the transformed linearized equation satisfy $\tilde\varepsilon(k,t)= \tilde\varepsilon(k,0) {\rm e}^{\lambda(k)t}$.
+Thus, if $\lambda(k)<0$ for all $k$, any initial perturbation will fade out, such that in the long-time limit the population distribution, $\rho(x)$, will be flat.
+On the contrary, if there are unstable modes, with $\lambda(k)>0$, stationary spatial oscillations will be produced with a characteristic mode $k^\star$ (the maximum of $\lambda$), which is the initially fastest growing one~\cite{colombo12}.

 From Eq.~(\ref{eq:dispersion}), $\lambda(k)>0$ occurs for sufficiently small $D$ if the Fourier transform of the kernel takes some negative values.
 Then, by substitution of $\tilde{\gamma}_q$ into Eq.~(\ref{eq:dispersion}), we conclude that sustained oscillations can only appear if $\gamma_q(x)$ is sub-triangular, i.e., $q<0$ (in the critical case $q=0$, $\gamma_q(x)$ produces the triangular kernel, whose Fourier transform is $\tilde\gamma_0(k)= \sin^2(k \ell)/( k \ell)^2$).
 This is a necessary but not sufficient condition that arises by imposing $\lambda(k^\star)>0$ in the most favorable case $D=0$ (hence $\tilde{\gamma}(k^\star)<0$), to induce the growth of certain modes.
 In contrast, for $q \geq 0$, the uniform state is intrinsically stable (that is, independently of the remaining parameters).
-In Fig.~\ref{fig:kernel}b, we plot the mode growth rate for $D=0$ and $D>0$, which shows how diffusion affects mode stability, damping fluctuations.
+In Fig.~\ref{fig:kernel}b, we plot the mode growth rate for $D=0$ and $D>0$, which shows how diffusion affects mode stability, damping inhomogeneities in the population distribution.